Sarath Ambepitiya: Career

 After practicing law for some time, he joined the judiciary in 1977 and served as a Magistrate in many parts of the island.
 Later he was appointed Chief Magistrate of Colombo and then Additional District Judge of Colombo.
 Ambepitiya's first appointment as a High Court Judge was in Galle, after which he was appointed as a High Court Judge in Colombo.
 He was noted for his fearlessness in rendering strong judgments and taking up cases that other judges feared to adjudicate upon.
 Ambepitiya presided over many important criminal cases including the Central Bank bombing case.

 Assassination

-Ambepitiya was shot dead by assassins at his official residence along with his bodyguard, Police Inspector Upali Bandara, on November 19, 2004.
+Ambepitiya was shot dead by assassins at his official residence along with his bodyguard, Police Inspector Upali Ranasinghe, on November 19, 2004.
 At the time of his death, he was one of the most senior judges of the High Court and was expected to be promoted to the Court of Appeal of Sri Lanka.
 Only the day before, he celebrated his 58th birthday with a visit to the Kelaniya temple.
 The Chief Justice described Ambepitiya as "the most fearless judicial officer we had.
 His death is a great loss to the judiciary".
 The President later gifted his official residence to his family.